Blogger Hunts 2007 Encore by ckoh, AD, renroc, 2R&1I, claire, ckloh

 That’s my opinion…

-by claire July 16, 2007 at 5:25 pmclaire dear, nothing to forgive!… We’re all still learning here.
+57. claire dear, nothing to forgive!… We’re all still learning here.
 Of course it is reasonable to expect the hunters to google Victoria Adams.
 But, you know, the point is that we can’t rule out the possibility of other Victoria Adams.
 Which is exactly the situation we’re facing here in Q3.

 That was the point I was trying to make.
 In MOST cases, it is reasonable to expect hunters to know that the ACE beats the KING.
 BUT!! we can’t rule out the possibility that other cards might also beat the king.
 The ACE is USUALLY the highest card in its suit, but still open to challenge as in this case!
 And as you can see, it’s very difficult for me to defend my position!
 That’s why I said the situation reminded me of this Victoria question.